2e3s/awatcher/README.md

 by looking at `$PATH` and running all executables whose name starts with `aw-`.
 They are controled from the tray, no additional configuration is necessary.

+#### Autostart

+Using `~/.config/autostart` is preferable, which is used by "Autostart" in KDE settings or Gnome Tweaks.
+Systemd may require to sleep for a few seconds (`ExecStartPre=/bin/sleep 5`) in order to wait for the environment.

 ## Supported environments

 ActivityWatch server should be run before `awatcher` is running.